pybuilder/pybuilder.github.io/releasenotes/index.md

 # Release Notes

+## Version 0.9.21
+* The unittest plugin is now able to provide useful error messages when unit tests have import errors.

 ## Version 0.9.20
 * The pytddmon plugin now disables the color pulse for more focus.
 * Added a command, `pyb --start-project`, to create a python project skeleton.